mrsahin101/BOOKS/Embedded_Systems/FreeRTOS/Mastering_the_FreeRTOS_Real_Time_Kernel/README.md

 - FreeRTOS is open-source light-weight Real-Time Operating system which maintained by AMAZON
 - After FreeRTOS v10.x.x can allocate all kernel objects statically at compile time, removing the need to include
 - This book written by Richard Barry.
+- I will use STM32F407-Discovery Board to follow along the examples.
+- I will use timer14 as timebase source.